Skip to content

 EMG 81

-The first model marketed by the Santa Rosa (California) brand was the popular EMG 81.
-A high-performance double pickup, to the delight of the most forceful musicians.
-This model mounts a ceramic magnet and is characterized by its great sustain and high output level.
+The first model marketed by the Californian brand was the popular EMG 81.
+A high-performance dual pickup, to the delight of the most forceful musicians.
+This model features a ceramic magnet and is characterised by its great sustain and high output level.

-The EMG 81 is very common to find it in the bridge position, but some guitarists like Kirk Hammett also mount it in the neck position.
+The EMG 81 is commonly found in the bridge position, but some guitarists, such as Kirk Hammett, also use it in the neck position.
+One of the highest output active pickup sets we can install on our guitar.

 EMG 85

-For greater versatility and a more organic and docile sound, we have the EMG 85 mounted with alnico V magnet.
-With this pickup model we can play from Blues to Metal, and it would be the equivalent of a powerful classic Humbucker in active format.
-Its most common placement would be in neck position, but its behavior in bridge position would be equally optimal.
+For greater versatility and a more organic and docile sound, we have the EMG 85 made with alnico V magnet.
+With this pickup we can play from Blues to Metal, and it would be the equivalent of a powerful classic Humbucker in active format.
+Its most common placement would be in the neck position, but its performance in the bridge position would be equally optimal.

 EMG ZW 81 85 Zakk Wylde Pickups set

-If we need more reinforcement for bridge position, we can install an EMG 81 in that position.
+If we need more reinforcement for the bridge position, we can install an EMG 81 in that position.
 One of EMG’s best-known pickups sets, made popular by guitarist Zakk Wylde.
-Although the musician has his own set of custom pickups (EMG Zakk Wylde) on the market.
+Although the musician has his own signature set of pickups on the market (EMG Zakk Wylde).

 EMG 60